 This is the most important characteristic of Fuel's pickle format.
-Other characteristics such as the analysis phase, grouping instances in clusters, and having two phases for serializing/materializing instances and references, are all necessary to achieve iterative graph recreation.
+Other characteristics, such as the analysis phase, grouping instances in clusters, and having two phases for serializing/materializing instances and references, are all necessary to achieve iterative graph recreation.

-During Fuel serialization, when a cluster is serialized, the amount of objects of such cluster is stored as well as the total amount of objects of the whole graph.
+During Fuel serialization, when a cluster is serialized, the amount of objects of such cluster is stored as well as the total amount of objects in the whole graph.
 This means that, at materialization time, Fuel knows exactly the number of allocations (new objects) needed for each cluster.
-For example, one Fuel file can contain 17 large integers, 5 floats, 5 symbols, etc. In addition, for variable objects, Fuel also stores the size of such objects.
-So, for example, it does not only know that there are 5 symbols but also that the first symbol is size 4, the second one is 20, the third is 6, etc.
+For example, one Fuel file can contain 17 large integers, five floats, five symbols, and so on.
+In addition, for variable objects, Fuel also stores the size of such objects.
+So, for example, it does not only know that there are five symbols but also that the first symbol is size 4, the second one is 20, the third is 6, and so on.

 Therefore, the materialization populates an object table with indices from 1 to N where N is the number of objects in the file.
-Most serializers determine which object to create as they walk a (flattened) input graph.
-In the case of Fuel, it does so in batch (spinning in a loop creating N instances of each class in turn).
+Most serializers determine which object to create as they walk an (flattened) input graph.
+In the case of Fuel, it does so in batches (spinning in a loop, creating N instances of each class in turn).

-Once that is done, the objects have been materialized but updating the references is pending, i.e., which fields refer to which objects.
+Once that is done, the objects have been materialized, but updating the references is pending, that is, which fields refer to which objects.
 Again, the materializer can spin filling in fields from the reference data instead of determining whether to instantiate an object or dereference an object ID as it walks the input graph.